 Iran urges U.S. to free Iranian prisoners amid coronavirus

-The death toll in Iran from the coronavirus meanwhile rose Zarif to 2,378 on Friday, a jump of 144.
-Iran is one the worst hit countries in the world.
+The death toll in Iran, one of the countries worst hit by the disease, meanwhile rose to 2,378 on Friday, a jump of 144, while its number of cases rose to 32,332, according to Health Ministry spokesman Kianoush Jahanpour.
 Foreign Minister Mohammad Javad Zarif accused the United States of holding a number of Iranians in its prisons and said that under the circumstances they should be set free.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)